superchordate/hcslim/README.md

 To use the code, download the files from `main/` (and `supplemental/` if you need them) into your project and import them with `source(file, local = TRUE)`.
 See the `examples/` folder for more concrete examples.

+If you have a split global.R/server.R/ui.R setup, you'll need to cut/paste `hc_use` into your ui.R file.

 I also suggest putting `examples/www/highcharts-defaults.js` into your project and importing it with `<script src=...></script>` (see examples) since this is a much better way to get consistently good-looking charts with minimal effort.

 ## Usage